t8or/runelite-recommended-equipment/README.md

 For issues relating to tab name (e.g. the plugin showing `Default` instead of `Ranged`), the wiki must be edited to include a `style` tag with the name of the loadout, as shown here: ![OSRS Wiki Edit Style Example](https://github.com/user-attachments/assets/dd1a1b2e-9116-43ff-bfd9-a1d1e5ed72b7)

+The plugin uses a variation of the OSRS Wiki Scrapping tool to gather boss strategies, so this plugin does not hit the wiki for each request.
+That scrape happens every Thursday, so if there is a change made to the wiki, this plugin should have those details by the end of the following Thursday.

 # Support
 For any questions or issues, refer to the following resources